rjmoerland/krita-edit-layer/README.md

 # Edit Layer Externally

-A Krita plug-in that runs an external application on a single paint layer.
+A Krita plug-in that runs an external application on a single paint/clone/group/file layer.

 As an Adobe refugee, I've moved to Krita for my photo editing.
 The only thing I missed was the option to run Photoshop plug-ins on a Krita paint layer.
 Often, they can be used as stand-alone programs, but I quickly got tired of exporting a layer from Krita, starting the plug-in, edit, saving the file, and importing the modified layer into Krita again.
 That's where this little plug-in comes in handy.